 2. Select “Make FAFSA Corrections”.

 Go to the financial information section of the FAFSA.
 If applicable please update your tax filing status to “already completed” and utilize IRS Data Retrieval.
 You will be asked to provide a student and parent PIN number.
 To validate your identity the IRS Data Retrieval will ask for your social security number, and date of birth.
 Please note that in order to access tax information your name and address must be entered exactly as it appears on your tax return.

-Once your tax information is transferred to your FAFSA you will need to provide your PIN as your electronic signature and re-submit your FAFSA.
+Once your tax information is transferred to your FAFSA you will need to provide your FSA ID as your electronic signature and re-submit your FAFSA.
 The schools listed on your FAFSA will receive your updated information.

 It is important that you do not alter your FAFSA income information after you have used the IRS Data Retrieval Tool.
 If you need to make changes please make sure that you have filed an amended tax return first, then send us a tax return transcript of your amended return from the IRS.